RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/foreach.md

     gears.operations.ForeachOperation<T> foreach)
 ```

-Add a foreach operation to the pipe.
+Use the foreach function to define a set of operations to run for each record in the pipe.

 ## Parameters